sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Select Columns
 ----------------------------------------

 Below is a sample workflow which contains ``Select Columns`` processor in Fire Insights.
-It demonstrates usage of ``Select Columns`` node to create outgoing dataset from columns selected from the incoming dataset.
+It demonstrates the usage of ``Select Columns`` node to create outgoing dataset from columns selected from the incoming dataset.

 It does following processing of data: